-Here’s a scenario that I see again and again — a parent walks into my office dragging a child who doesn’t want to be there, looks at me with a grimace, and says, “Here’s my kid!
+Here’s a scenario I see again and again — a parent drags a kid into therapy who doesn’t want to be there, looks at me with a grimace and says, “Here’s my kid!
 Fix ’em!”

-There are cases where children and adolescents have legitimate mental health disorders.
-But often, children and teens are simply playing out their parts in a system of behaviors that makes up your family.
+There are cases where children and teens have legitimate mental health disorders.
+But often, they’re simply playing out their parts in a system of behaviors that makes up your family.
 Put another way, everyone in a family reacts to everyone else, and your kid’s job is to act out.

-Now, when I say that to parents, they often look at me like I’m crazy.
-How could I say that a child’s negative behaviors are helpful to the family?
+Now, when I say that to parents, they think I’m crazy (much like you might right now).
+How could I say a child’s negative behaviors are helpful to the family?

 Let’s look at one example.
-Let’s say that Johnny’s mother is depressed about a loss.
-She might have lost a loved one, or a beloved pet, or it might even be as simple as she noticed crow’s feet in the mirror and is mourning her lost youth.
-Johnny’s like most kids – he’s used to his mother getting mad, but he’s confused by her sadness.
+Let’s say Johnny’s mother is depressed.
+Johnny’s like most kids – he’s used to Mom getting mad, but he’s confused by her sadness.
 He doesn’t know how to handle that.
 So Johnny does the only thing he can to “help” his mother.
 He breaks a rule in such a way that he’s sure to get caught.
-His mother gets mad, anger gives her energy to deal with Johnny, and what do you know — Johnny just “fixed” his mother.
+His mother gets mad, anger gives her energy to deal with Johnny and what do you know — Johnny just “fixed” his mother.

 That’s one simple example of how a negative behavior serves a purpose in the family.
 There are countless others.
 That’s why it’s important to consider the situation from everyone’s point of view and then come up with ideas together to help make positive changes.
 When those changes happen, the negative behavior is no longer needed.